Ta180m/Blog/_posts/2021-03-31-worst-first-build-part-6.md

 Over the past week, I've been getting my new build set up.
 It's been quite satisfying: I'll run into more than my fair share of issues, but problem solving for the win!

 The OS installation went relatively smoothly.
 Partitioning disks was a bit tricky but I got it to work.
 I wanted to try out `systemd-networkd` and `systemd-boot` for my new server, and I had to spend some time researching documentation.
 One of them worked perfectly, the other one not so much, so I ended up sticking with the tried-and-true NetworkManager.
+I also got SSH and VNC working as well, so I was off to great start.

 My first major headache was XMP.
 To but it simply, enabling XMP always caused me to fail to boot, so something was definitely wrong.
 I tried various voltages and frequencies, at the highest I could get it to go was 3533MHz, just 66MHz below my RAM's rated speed.